CRTs, PVMs, RGB SCART adapters and more – How to get the best picture from your retro games (part II)

 Emulation – Emulating old games will never be as good as the real thing, but it’s a pretty alright compromise.
 The Virtual Console on the Wii and Wii U is particularly good for its wide selection of titles which are upscaled and (when possible) output at 480p.
 The PAL Wii can output in RGB, meaning it’s also a good option for use with a CRT or PVM, and emulation can be used in conjunction with your old TV, not just as an alternative.

 The computer is the other great option for emulation.
 OpenEmu for the Mac is a particularly awesome piece of software that not only has the ability to emulate almost all retro consoles, but combines this with a smart interface.
-There’s a few legal issues regarding the acquisition of roms and such which I won’t be detailing here.
-Probably best to look this stuff up and try not to break all the laws.
+There’s a few legal issues regarding the acquisition of ROMs and such which I won’t be detailing here.
+Probably best to look this stuff up and try not to break the law.

 My other big recommendation would be to get a retro controller to use with emulated games.
 For the Wii you can get an authentic SNES controller that plugs into the Wiimote (a Club Nintendo exclusive you’re now best to look for on eBay).
 For the computer, adapters exists to connect almost any retro controller via USB.